microsoft/debug-adapter-protocol/specification.md

-To avoid an unnecessary proliferation of additional attributes with similar semantics but different names

-we recommend to re-use attributes from the 'recommended' list below first, and only introduce new attributes if nothing appropriate could be found.
+To avoid an unnecessary proliferation of additional attributes with similar semantics but different names, we recommend to re-use attributes from the 'recommended' list below first, and only introduce new attributes if nothing appropriate could be found.

 ```typescript
 interface Module {